SSE: server sends events to client?!?

 The server has to keep track of connected clients.
 The messages have to be in a specific format.
 A block of text terminated by a pair on newlines.

-The mime type of the data is 'text/event-stream' and the connection has to have the 'Connection' header set to 'keep-alive'.
+The mime type of the data is 'text/event-stream,' and the connection has to have the 'Connection' header set to 'keep-alive'.

-Here we have a simple example that illustrates the whole operation: SSE Node example.
+In the following, we have a simple example that illustrates the whole operation: SSE Node example.